 Chlorophyll Enemas: What They Are, What They're Used For & A Note On Safety

 An enema, or "basti" as it's known in ayurvedic tradition, is a practice that involves cleaning out the rectum with water or another type of liquid.
 They are often used as part of purification therapies like panchakarma, a seasonal detoxification process performed at an ayurvedic facility.
-Research shows that enemas can be good for relieving constipation, though they can be dangerous (and potentially even life-threatening) when administered incorrectly.
+Research shows that enemas can be good for relieving constipation1, though they can be dangerous (and potentially even life-threatening2) when administered incorrectly.
 Here's what you need to know about ancient technique, why people try it, and how to do it safely if you so choose.

 Why enemas have long been used in ayurveda.